 The Office of Project Development is responsible for developing projects involving roadway design, bridge design, and all material requirements incorporated in those projects.

-The Deputy Director of Driver and Vehicle Services and Business Support is responsible for the non-engineering divisions.
+The Deputy Director for Administration is responsible for the non-engineering administrative divisions.